 Part C - Additional Terms Applicable to Developers

 This Part C contains terms applicable to Developers generally.
-Section C.1. contains additional terms applicable to Theme Developers.
-Section C.2. contains additional terms applicable to App Developers.
-Section C.3. contains additional terms applicable to Payment Gateway Developers.
+Section C.1 contains additional terms applicable to Theme Developers.
+Section C.2 contains additional terms applicable to App Developers.
+Section C.3 contains additional terms applicable to Channel Developers.
+Section C.4 contains additional terms applicable to Payment Gateway Developers.

-In addition to the restrictions outlined in Section 5 below, Developers are prohibited from soliciting reviews of an Application or a Theme on the Shopify App Store or Shopify Theme Store by offering a financial incentive, free access to Application and/or Theme functionality, or any other reward to a potential or existing Application or Theme customer in exchange for the review.
-Developer shall not develop or distribute the Application or Theme in any way in furtherance of criminal, fraudulent, or other unlawful activity.
+Solicit reviews of an Application or a Theme on the Shopify App Store or Shopify Theme Store by offering a financial incentive, free access to Application and/or Theme functionality, or any other reward to a potential or existing Application or Theme customer in exchange for the review;

 4. Use of the Shopify Billing API

-All App Developers must use the Shopify Billing API unless otherwise agreed to by Shopify in writing.
+Unless otherwise agreed to by Shopify in writing, if a Developer will create and issue charges to Merchants relating to the Merchants’ use or installation of the Developer’s Application, whether in the form of monthly subscription fees, cost-per-acquisition, cost-per-click, percentage commission or otherwise, Developer must use the Shopify Billing API.
 The Shopify Billing API includes software to help Developers manage billing charges to Merchants for use of Developer’s Applications.
-It is the Developer’s responsibility to obtain Merchant consent to be billed on a one-time, usage or recurring basis in compliance with applicable legal requirements and card network payment rules.
+It is the Developer’s responsibility to: (i) obtain Merchant consent to create and issue such charges and (ii) bill the Merchant in compliance with the Merchant Agreement, applicable legal requirements and card network payment rules.